Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowToApplyProcessors.md

 ---
 # Apply Processors

-The particularities between the three different ways of applying Processors to input events.
-For more information on the general usage of Processors refer to [Using Processors](UsingProcessors.md).
+The following are the three different ways of applying Processors to input events.
+For more information on the general usage of Processors, refer to [Using Processors](UsingProcessors.md).

 * [Processors on Bindings](#processors-on-bindings)
 * [Processors on Actions](#processors-on-actions)